 Mobile SMS and Calls

 Metadata collection is an old and silent practice of governments worldwide, and unfortunately, you cannot escape that.
-However, you can shift your calling and texting habits to end-to-end encrypted messaging apps such as Signal, Telegram, Wickr, and WhatsApp that are more private.
+However, you can shift your calling and texting habits to end-to-end encrypted messaging apps such as Signal, Telegram, Wickr, and WhatsApp, which are more private.

 If you use the Internet via your mobile carrier, it is recommended to use a VPN to encrypt the entire mobile Internet traffic.
 Also, apps that you use send mobile-related information to the developer of those apps, so always download apps from a trusted source and developers and read their privacy policies before downloading.